jeffplourde/openice/_drafts/2015-07-17-three-days-with-intel-edison.md

 Platforms like Edison demonstrate a bright future not only for wearable and pervasive sensing technologies but also demonstrate the ease with which Medical Device Manufacturers can (and should) adapt next-generation sensor data emission to help create a robust data ecosystem around each patient.
 One goal of our work in the lab is to connect data from the [SparkFun 9 Degrees of Freedom Block for Edison](https://www.sparkfun.com/products/13033) to the OpenICE system as an exemplar for the integration of other devices.
 This will allow us to better understand the implications of Edison as part of the OpenICE architecture.

-<span id="details">__Technical Details__</span>
+### <span id="details">__Technical Details for Configuring an Edison__</span> ###

 The primary landing page for Intel Edison can be found [here](https://software.intel.com/en-us/iot/hardware/edison).

 __Installing the latest Yocto Linux Image__

 1. Our first stop was the [Downloads](https://software.intel.com/en-us/iot/hardware/edison/downloads) page where we downloaded the latest Yocto complete image (Release 2.1 at the time) and the "Flash Tool Lite" for Mac OS X.
 1. Next week followed the [setup guide](https://software.intel.com/en-us/articles/flash-tool-lite-user-manual) instructions.
-Scroll far enough down the page and you'll find a section devoted to Mac OS X.
+Scroll far enough down the page and you'll find a section devoted to Mac OS X. Please read all of the following tips before following the instructions on the Intel setup guide:
-1. In our experience we found it more reliable to first extract the zip file container of the Yocto image and select the FlashEdison.json configuration directly from the extracted contents.
+    *  In our experience we found it more reliable to first extract the zip file container of the Yocto image and select the FlashEdison.json configuration directly from the extracted contents.
-1. It was also important to set the "Configuration" dropdown to "CDC" for Linux or OS X.
+    *  In the Flash Tool Lite, it was also important to set the "Configuration" dropdown to "CDC" for Linux or OS X.
-1. Counter-intuitively the instructions also asked us to click "Start to flash" before connecting the device.
+    *  Counter-intuitively, the instructions also asked us to click "Start to flash" before connecting the device.
-1. The [SparkFun Base Block](https://www.sparkfun.com/products/13045) we used required connection to the "OTG" port.
+    *  The [SparkFun Base Block](https://www.sparkfun.com/products/13045) we used required the USB connection to the "OTG" port.
-1. Also since our Base Block did not have an information LED we waited 2 minutes after flashing before disconnecting to reboot the Edison.
+    *  Also since our Base Block did not have an information LED we waited 2 minutes after flashing was complete before disconnecting to reboot the Edison.
+1. When Flash Tool Lite has finished flashing and an additional two minutes has passed, unplug the Edison, move the USB to the console port and continue to the next step.

 __Access the Edison console__